-One question I’m often asked is how to stop the habit of using filler words while delivering presentations or talking with colleagues.
+One question I’m often asked as an executive public speaking coach is how to stop the habit of using filler words while delivering presentations or talking with colleagues.

 The people asking me how to stop saying um are usually people who have taken Toastmasters’ rule about errant ums and ahs to heart.

 My response?
 When we communicate in everyday conversation, it’s natural to use a few vocal fillers like these.